dssg/MLinPractice/README.md

   - **Thursday December 4: Wrap-up**

 ## More Resources
-You may find a number of books useful as general background reading on specific topics covered in class, but these are by no means required texts for the course:
+You may find several books useful as general background reading on specific topics covered in class, but these are by no means required texts for the course: